 NASA's InSight Mars lander is a stationary probe designed to study the interior of the Red Planet.
-It will be a stationary mission, not like NASA's famous Opportunity, Spirit and Curiosity rovers,.
-Staying in place is necessary for its major science goals, which include learning more about the Martian composition, and how tectonically active Mars is.
-The mission will also be notable for its CubeSats, which will be the first time such tiny spacecraft fly beyond Earth.
+Its permanent position — unlike NASA's Perseverance, Opportunity, Spirit and Curiosity rovers that roll across the surface of Mars — is necessary for its major science goals, which include learning more about the Martian composition and how tectonically active Mars is.
+The mission was also notable for its CubeSats, which were the first such tiny spacecraft fly beyond Earth before they fell silent in 2019.

 InSight is short for a rather lengthy name: Interior Exploration using Seismic Investigations, Geodesy and Heat Transport.
 The mission has a total cost of $814 million, NASA officials have said.